afry-south/mix-match-cv/result_and_conclusion.md

 - Collecting data, vetting it, analyze it and potentially reiterate the process takes a lot of time

 #### Is there a potential for further development?
-- Structuring the data in the assignments, adding keywords etc could generally be helpful when user skims/search assignments.
+- Structuring the data in the assignments, adding keywords etc could generally be helpful when user skims/search assignments, but also for this use case.
 - Gathering data on what Resume actually got an assignement would be very useful as labelled data.
 - If access would be granted to AFRY resumes then all data would a have a similar format which would help processing greatly.